 For further information contact:

-There are no vendor or dispenser requirements to sell a Schedule 4 pesticide in Alberta, although the vendor must ensure that the display and/or storage of the pesticide is not likely to and/or does not cause an adverse effect.
+There are no vendor or dispenser requirements to sell Schedule 4 pesticides* in Alberta, although the vendor must ensure that the display and/or storage of the pesticide is not likely to and/or does not cause an adverse effect.

 An explanation of how pesticides are scheduled in Alberta for sales and use can be found in the provincial pesticide regulations.